AkkiSeven/mario-k8s/README.md

-# mario-k8s
+# cssgame-k8s

-Mario game using k8s and docker image.
+cssgame game using k8s and docker image.